MicrosoftDocs/azure-docs/articles/site-recovery/site-recovery-v2a-protection-troubleshooting.md

 ## Initial replication is stuck at 0%
 Most of the initial replication failures that we encounter at support are due to connectivity issues between source server-to-process server or process server-to-Azure.
-For most cases you can self troubleshoot these issues by following the steps listed below.
+For most cases, you can self troubleshoot these issues by following the steps listed below.

 ###Check the following on SOURCE MACHINE
 * From Source Server machine command line, use Telnet to ping the Process Server with https port (default 9443) as shown below to see if there are any network connectivity issues or firewall port blocking issues.